 Valentine’s Day is a fun day to play in the kitchen.
 A few heart-shaped cookies and chocolate covered strawberries are great inexpensive ways to make the day special.
 With these Valentine meals, you can get into the holiday without getting too sweeted out.

 Egg in a Basket & Cottage Cheese Toast

 Use your heart-shaped cookie cutter to cut a hole in your bread.
 Butter a spot on your grill.
 Center your bread on the buttered spot.
 Crack an egg into the hole.
 Once the egg is cooked about halfway up, flip it over and toast the other side until the egg is done.
 Toast the heart centers.
 Top with cottage cheese and deli meat (not shown).
 Serve with orange juice.
 [Read more…]

-Actually, I love costumes so much that when my mom said I was too old to go out trick-or-treating (High School) and there were no activities for me to go to I got creative.
+Welcome Halloween!
+For me, Halloween is all about the costumes.
+I love costumes so much that when my mom said I was too old to go out trick-or-treating (High School) and there were no activities for me to go to I got creative.
 I convinced my brothers and some friends to dress up and go Christmas caroling with me on October 31st.
 My mom gave us credit for creativity and let us go so long as we weren’t accepting candy.
 It was such a good experience.
-We had 4 part harmonies and brightened quite a few doorsteps with “Joy to the World”, “Far Far Away on Judea’s Plains”, and other favorites that year and the years to come.
+We had 4 part harmonies and brightened quite a few doorsteps with “Joy to the World”, “Far Far Away on Judea’s Plains”, and other favorites.
+[Read more…]